-NOT a theme but a thematic idea: Revenge.
+NOT a theme: Revenge.

 Theme: Revenge can lead to momentary satisfaction but not long-term fulfilment.

 • What themes can you identify from your novel?
 Consider what the author seems to think about what makes life meaningful, what brings characters happiness or redemption, or what people tend to be like.